Sainikpuri: Education

 Bhavan's Sri RamaKrishna Vidyalaya, also known as Bharatiya Vidya Bhavan, Sainikpuri, is on the periphery of Sainikpuri, and many students from Sainikpuri and its extension areas study in this school.
 The school also has a state of the art cricket training academy, and has produced couple of national level cricketers.
 Another elite educational institution, Bhavan's Vivekananda College, which is also a part of the Bhavan's group of institutions, is located in close proximity to Sainikpuri, providing high quality graduate and postgraduate level education to students.
 The Bhavan's Ramakrishna Vidyalaya, initially just Ramakrishna Vidyalaya, a residential school being managed by the Ramakrishna Math along with the Sarada Devi Hospital on the A. S. Rao Nagar Main Road, was later handed over to the Bhavan's group.
 Some of its founder members were Late Brig.
 M. K. Rao and Late Lt.
 Col. Tiwari.
 Distinguished retired members of the armed forces continue to serve on the board and council of the Bhavan's Sri Ramakrishna Vidyalaya in various capacities.

 The Indus International School is another well known, elite educational establishment nearby.
 The school is known for its excellent sporting facilities including a full-length swimming pool which is open to outsiders on membership basis.
 Also close are the Kendriya Vidyalaya, Bolarum, the Army Public School, Foster Billabong International, Orchids International School and Shantiniketan International School.

 There are also several tutoring centers for students of higher classes often run by the school faculty members and many similar private junior colleges which provide similar education.
 Apart from this, Sainikpuri is a hub for other extracurricular activities that include classical dance and music, western as well as Indian.
-A well known pianist and organist, and a medical doctor by profession, Dr. Cecil Navin Elias teaches piano to the enthusiastic youngsters at Sainikpuri, and has a number of accomplished students.

-Fitness and Health Clubs

-There are many fitness clubs and health clubs around Sainikpuri.
-Latheef's Gym, Skies Fitness Center, Kaizen's Gym, Star Gym, Turnhalle Gym and Michael's Gym are some other popular fitness centres.
-The KR Club is another health club cum sports centre located near the Vayupuri Bus Stop on Vayupuri Main Road.